OrdiNeu/PongFace/README.md

 # PongFace
 Play pong with your face!
+Watch my two roommates play a few rounds below:

 <img src="2020-04-29_PongWithFaces.gif" alt="demo" style="width: 640px;" />

+## What is this?

 This is based heavily off of [Paruby's Snake-Face](https://github.com/paruby/snake-face)